HankB/Linux_ZFS_Root/Debian/README.md

 The intent is to follow the instructions closely, however occasional problems cropped up that required changes to the original instructions.

-* Uses the Bullseye live media to install Bullseye.
 * The script supports the capability to install dual boot with Windows or other Linux distros.
 It is entirely possible that it will not work with all distros.
 At present any problems encountered have resulted in failure to install and have not caused a problem with existing installations.
 Nevertheless is is highly recommended to back up the drive before proceeding.
 * The `-f` (force) flag is included in the `zpool create` commands because on too many occasions the command exited with a warning and indicated it could be overridden with this flag.
 * The device is wiped using `wipefs` of all previous filesystem signatures.
 This was added because a previous ZFS pool would cause `zpool create` to fail, even with the `-f` option.
 In the case of using preconfigured partitions, this is applied to the partitions selected for the boot pool and root pool.